Announcing the Formation of the North Carolina Farmers Market Network (NCFMN)

 The mission of the NCFMN is to work with and for farmers market communities to create a thriving network of marketplaces for local food and farm products through education, innovative services, programs and partnerships, including resources to support historically underserved populations.

-The NCFMN is transitioning now from de facto network members to a formal membership network with clearly outlined benefits, an annual membership meeting, collective advocacy initiatives, voting and annual dues.
-It is seeking market managers or other representatives of Farmers Markets located in North Carolina and staff of nonprofit organizations, government institutions or educational institutions with a mission related to local food system development to join.
-The NCFMN is looking forward to promoting and expanding its impact for farmers markets across North Carolina.
+The NCFMN is now transitioning from de facto network members to a formal membership network with clearly outlined benefits, an annual membership meeting, collective advocacy initiatives, voting, and annual dues.
+It is seeking market managers or other representatives of Farmers Markets located in North Carolina and staff of nonprofit organizations, government institutions, or educational institutions with a mission related to local food system development to join.
+The NCFMN looks forward to promoting and expanding its impact for farmers markets across North Carolina.